-Vintage fashion is so trendy right now; unfortunately, there’s a lot of confusion around retro clothing, vintage, antique.
+Vintage fashion is so trendy right now; unfortunately, there’s a lot of confusion around retro, vintage, and antique clothing.

-For the last two years, I’ve been running my own vintage fashion store in central London.
+I’ve been running my vintage fashion store in central London for the last two years.

 From every ten people entering my store, nine ask: “what does vintage mean in fashion?”

 They also want to know what is considered vintage or, how old is vintage.